Policy, Policy, campaigns & research, Leadership

 Speaker: Jay Kennedy, Director of Policy and Research, DSC.

-10.00 – 11.00: Panel discussion – Understanding the latest key legislation and policies
+10.00 – 11.00: Panel discussion – Understanding the Civil Society Covenant, and its purpose for charities and the sector

 11.00 – 11.15: Break